sushantkumr/ToDo-application/README.md

 	` python3 manage.py makemigrations
 	  python3 manage.py migrate`
 * To start the server, run `python3 manage.py runserver`
+* To run the background tasks in the project root, run `python manage.py process_tasks`

 ### Directions to use the app
 * Home page displays the tasks created by the user